maoosi/prisma-appsync/README.md

 ## ✔️ Features

-- 💎 **Use your ◭ Prisma Schema** to quickly define your data model and deploy a GraphQL API tailored for AWS AppSync.
+💎 **Use your ◭ Prisma Schema**
+Quickly define your data model and deploy a GraphQL API tailored for AWS AppSync.

-- ⚡️ **Auto-generated CRUD operations** using Prisma syntax, along with a robust TS Client designed for AWS Lambda Resolvers.
+⚡️ **Auto-generated CRUD operations**
+Using Prisma syntax, with a robust TS Client designed for AWS Lambda Resolvers.

-- ⛑ **Pre-configured security** comes with built-in XSS protection, query depth limitation, and in-memory rate limiting.
+⛑ **Pre-configured security**
+Built-in XSS protection, query depth limitation, and in-memory rate limiting.

-- 🔐 **Fine-grained ACL and authorization** with flexible security options like API keys, IAM, Cognito, and more.
+🔐 **Fine-grained ACL and authorization**
+Flexible security options such as API keys, IAM, Cognito, and more.

-- 🔌 **Fully extendable features** to tailor the GraphQL schema, API resolvers, and data flow to meet your specific needs.
+🔌 **Fully extendable features**
+Customize your GraphQL schema, API resolvers, and data flow as needed.

 ## 🚀 Getting started